-When samples were most closely related to a pre-spray insect from a different house, the mean distance between houses was significantly shorter than that expected if dispersal had occurred at random, suggesting that post-spray immigration resulted from localized movement (randomization test, P < 0.001; Supplementary Fig. S4).
+When T. dimidiata were most closely related to a pre-spray insect from a different house, the mean distance between houses was significantly shorter than that expected if dispersal had occurred at random, suggesting that post-spray immigration resulted from localized movement (randomization test, P < 0.001; Supplementary Fig. S4).
 The spatial pattern of infestation also suggested dispersal from neighboring houses; although no spatial clustering of infested houses was found in the pre-spray survey, significant clustering was observed among infested houses eight months after the insecticide application, mostly driven by the presence of nymphs, which are known to disperse on foot between houses (Monroy et al. 2003) (R= 0.831, z=-4.29, p=0.019).
 The 22-month post-spray survey also showed significant clustering among infested houses, driven by the presence of nymphs (R= 0.644, z=-10.13, p<0.001) and males (R=0.813, z=-6.91, p<0.018).

-Both within-household and population-level genetic analyses in El Carrizal were also consistent with a combination of incomplete elimination and within-village local dispersal following spraying.
+Both within-household and population-level genetic analyses in treated El Carrizal were also consistent with a combination of incomplete elimination and within-village local dispersal following spraying.
 Kinship distributions shifted significantly following spraying (Kolmogorov-Smirnov test, D= 0.121, p<0.005); unlike the unimodal distribution prior to spraying, the 8-month post-spray households were dominated by a mode of unrelated individuals (k=0) in addition to density peaks for distantly related (k=0.08) and more closely-related individuals (k=0.18) (Fig 1B).
-The 22-month post-spray distribution was again unimodal (median k=0.082) and did not differ significantly from either the pre-spray or the 8-month post-spray distribution (Fig. 1C).
+The 22-month post-spray distribution returned to unimodal (median k=0.082) and did not differ significantly from either the pre-spray or the 8-month post-spray distribution (Fig. 1C).

 Spatial analysis of population genetic structure across the village from all three surveys (N=245) recovered four genetically distinct clusters, all of which were present in the pre-spray collection (Fig 3A insert).
-Cluster representation within the population changed significantly across sampling periods (G-test of heterogeneity, G6 = 21.5, P < 0.01), driven by a shift between the pre-spray and 8-month post-spray samples (G6 = 15.8, P < 0.02).
+Cluster representation within the population changed significantly across sampling periods (G-test of heterogeneity, G6 = 21.5, P < 0.01), driven by a shift between the pre-spray and 8-month post-spray T. dimidiata (G6 = 15.8, P < 0.02).
 Cluster 1 dropped from 18% of the population in the pre-spray survey to only 3% in the 8-month post-spray survey, and cluster 4, the rarest initially, was not detected in the 8-month post-spray population (Fig. 3A).
 Yet all four were found in the final post-spray sampling, and the composition of the population had returned to proportions not different from the pre-spray survey (G6 = 4.4, P = 0.62).
 As with spatial patterns of infestation, houses were positively spatially autocorrelated in cluster membership in both the pre-spray and 22-month post-spray surveys up to a range of 362 meters, suggesting local exchange of migrants (Fig 3B).
 No consistent pattern of spatial autocorrelation was detected in the 8-month post-spray survey, although the small number of infested houses reduced the power of the test for most distance classes (n=1-16 comparisons per distance class; Fig 3B).